 Concerns regarding low temperature behavior may range from the need for basic specification compliance tests to actual service demands for performance in very cold, harsh environments.

-Our rubber testing laboratories are equipped to conduct testing for:
+Our plastic and rubber testing laboratories are uniquely equipped to conduct low temperature properties testing for:

 - Brittleness: This test determines either the lowest temperature at which materials do not exhibit brittle failure or the temperature where 50% of test pieces fail under specified conditions.